ngomezcn/taplock/README.md

 # **TapLock**
 ##  (last code update summer 2020)
-The idea of this project is to be able to have a remote relay device and be able to activate it from a mobile application, different users managed by different administrators could activate/deactivate the relay according to their permissions
+The idea of this project is to be able to have a remote BT relay and be able to activate/deactivate it from a mobile application.
+Also different users managed by different administrators could activate/deactivate the relay according to their permissions, and buy new slots on the store and hace acces to her account from differents mobile devices.

 * **Django API Rest**
 * **Payment gateway (Stripe)**